ecmaliariti-christina/Web-scrapping/README.md

 The dataset includes 20 books, corresponding to all the books displayed on the first page of the website.
 For each book, the scraper extracts:

-Title,
-Description,
-Category,
-Price,
-Availability,
-Rating,
-URL of the book page
+Title, description, category, price, availability, rating, and URL of the book page.

 Descriptions were collected directly from the individual book pages.
 In cases where no description was provided by the website, the value "na" ("not available") was used.
 The resulting data is stored in books_corpus.csv and can be used as a miniature text corpus.